Crosscut saw: How crosscut saws cut

-Crosscut saws vs. chainsaws
+Crosscut saws versus chainsaws

 Felling or bucking is an inherently dangerous job.
 On top of that, both chainsaw and crosscut saws are dangerous in their own rights.

 A kit for crosscut saw work weighs much less than a kit for chainsaw work.
 A chainsaw kit includes fuel, oil, a few tools, and more personal protective equipment.

 The primary maintenance carried out on crosscut saws is sharpening, which requires a shop and a highly skilled filer.
 The primary maintenance on chainsaws is engine tuning, chain tensioning, and chain filing or replacement, which can be done at the site of felling and bucking.

 Crosscut saws are unable to bore cut, a technique that a chainsaw operator often uses.
 Crosscut saws require more space to operate.
 They also allow the sawyer to stand several feet farther away from the log, which is safer particularly when finishing cuts.
 Crosscut saw use does not require hearing protection, which makes communication between team members possible, and also allows the sawyer to listen to the noises made by the log as stresses change.

-Crosscut saw usage is permitted on all federal lands, whereas chainsaw usage is not permitted in designated wilderness areas.
+In the United States, crosscut saw usage is permitted on all federal lands, whereas chainsaw usage is not permitted in designated wilderness areas.